SaadSaid158/Basic-Bruteforcer/README.md

 A simple Python-based password-cracking tool inspired by Hydra.
 Supports SSH, HTTP, and FTP brute-force attacks.

+## Disclaimer

+**_Use this tool responsibly.
+This tool is intended for educational purposes and legitimate security testing only._** Unauthorized use of this tool against systems you do not own or have explicit permission to test is illegal and unethical.
+The creator of this tool is not responsible for any misuse or legal consequences resulting from its use.
+Always obtain proper authorization before performing security testing.

 ## Features

 - **Protocol Support**: SSH, HTTP, FTP